Avro Anson: Operational history

-The Royal Indian Air Force operated several Ansons as part of the No.1 Service Flying Training School (India) for Pilot and Navigation training.
-These Ansons continued this role post-independence and were retired at an unknown date.
+The Royal Indian Air Force operated several Ansons with No.1 Service Flying Training School (India) for pilot and navigation training.
+The aircraft continued in this role after Indian independence before being retired on an unknown date.

-The Royal Canadian Air Force (RCAF) and Royal Canadian Navy (RCN) operated 4,413 Anson aircraft, 1,962 built in Britain and 2,451 built in Canada The RCN operated the aircraft until 1952.
-Although the Canadian Ansons were used throughout the training schools of the British Commonwealth Air Training plan for training aircrew, some aircraft were pressed into operational service with the RCAF's Eastern Air Command.
-A good example of the training schools' involvement in combat operations with the EAC during the emergency of the battle is illustrated in an article dated 1 March 2006 of the Royal Canadian Legion magazine entitled Eastern Air Command: Air Force, Part 14; the author Hugh A. Haliday wrote: "The need for Atlantic patrols was undiminished, yet the Battle of the St. Lawrence stretched EAC resources.
+The Royal Canadian Air Force (RCAF) and Royal Canadian Navy (RCN) operated 4,413 Ansons, comprising 1,962 built in Britain and 2,451 built in Canada.
+The RCN continued operating the type until 1952.
+Although most Canadian-built Ansons served with the training schools of the British Commonwealth Air Training Plan, some were employed operationally by the RCAF's Eastern Air Command.
+The role of training schools in combat operations during the Battle of the St. Lawrence was described by Hugh A. Halliday in the Royal Canadian Legion magazine on 1 March 2006:

+The need for Atlantic patrols was undiminished, yet the Battle of the St. Lawrence stretched EAC resources.
 Based at Charlottetown, 31 General Reconnaissance School was mobilized to fly patrols using Avro Ansons, each carrying two 250-pound bombs.
 At the very outset of the war, the Anson and its ordnance had failed in RAF anti-submarine work.
 Now in Canada, it was remobilized as an aerial scarecrow.
 German views varied as to Canadian countermeasures.
 The captain of U-517 found his operations increasingly restricted by strengthened air patrols.
 In October 1942, U-69 reported "strong sea patrol and constant patrol by aircraft with radar."

-The United States Army Air Forces (USAAF), employed 50 Canadian-built Ansons, which were designated the AT-20.
+The United States Army Air Forces (USAAF) operated 50 Canadian-built Ansons, designated AT-20.

-The Egyptian Air Force (EAF) operated a fleet of Ansons in communications and VIP duties.
-A specially outfitted Anson was presented to the then King of Egypt by the RAF.
-The Royal Afghan Air Force obtained 13 Anson 18 aircraft for various duties from 1948.
-These aircraft survived until 1972.
+The Egyptian Air Force (EAF) operated a number of Ansons for communications and VIP transport duties.
+A specially equipped Anson was presented to the King of Egypt by the RAF.
+The Royal Afghan Air Force acquired 13 Anson 18s in 1948 for a variety of roles, and these aircraft remained in service until 1972.